-Progress update: We have engaged at both the Marshall and Pana extension centers to offer courses in Automotive Technology and Welding.
-Both sites continue to offer highly successful GED and ESL courses.
-We have engaged in meetings with the Pana and Marshall Chambers of Commerce to identify and enhance the needs of businesses in their communities.
-The Effingham Extension Center is anticipating the opening of the Effingham Technology Center.
-There have been multiple contacts with business partners to guide the course offerings for the ERCA as well as adult learning and re-education.
-We see the ETC serving as a regional training center, something which will be a tremendous benefit to the entire Lake Land district.
-Action Plan: Create and promote contextualized general education courses to align student learning with relevant workforce expectations.
-Produce contextualized courses across the Humanities Division Salisa Hortenstine Olmstead

-Meeting progress target Progress update: The Humanities Division has made a strong effort to create contextualized courses to spark interest in students and, hopefully, draw them to the Gen Ed sections.
-There are currently eight sections of contextualized courses, which include ART-240, ART-250 (F2F), COM-111, COM-200, ENG-121, HUM-120, and PHI-280 (two sections).
-The Explore developmental reading and adult education courses to provide students with additional opportunities to increase reading comprehension.
-Chris Strohl

-Meeting progress target Progress update: Shannon McGregor, Director of Adult and Alternative Education, is now a member of the Developmental Education Committee.
-This allows open conversation to happen on opportunities for students needing additional reading supports to be helped by adult education classrooms.
-This provides basic reading instruction at no cost to the student.
-The group has also received a grant to assist with the transition and figuring out the details.
-We will continue to work on this during the next fiscal year.
-Objective 3: Implement associate degree, diploma and targeted short-term technical programs, certificates, and credentials to meet 21st Century workforce demands.
-Strategic Project Description Project Leader Status Options Progress Update Action Plan: Enhance and streamline program development and curriculum processes to be responsive to workforce needs.
+Strategic Plan 2023-2027 - Projects Objective 3: Implement associate degree, diploma and targeted short-term technical programs, certificates, and credentials to meet 21st Century workforce demands.
+Strategic Project Description Project Leader Status Options Progress Update Action Plan: Enhance and streamline program development and curriculum processes to be re esponsive to workf orce needs.
 Conduct DACUMs on a rotational basis for all CTE programs.

-Lynn Breer

-Meeting progress target Progress update: Lisa Madlem, Lynn Breer, and Ike Nwosu met to identify a list of questions that can be utilized to determine if a DACUM is needed for a program.
-This list of questions will be distributed to program coordinators and division chairs for their review and use.
-Beginning in Fall 2023, this list of questions will be shared with Program Coordinator's and Division Chair's during Program Improvement and Enhancement (PIE) meetings.
+Lynn Breer Meeting progress target Progress update: Lisa Madlem, Lynn Breer, and Ike Nwosu met to identify a list of questions that can b will be distributed to program coordinators and division chairs for their review and use.
+Beginning in Fal Chair's during Program Improvement and Enhancement (PIE) meetings.
 Strengthen the program improvement and enhancement (PIE) process and expand PIE to include other programs and departments across the College beyond CTE.
-Lynn Breer

-Future Project Progress update: We are still working on fine tuning the Program Improvement and Enhancement (PIE) process for CTE programs.
-We have begun some basic discussions related to what variables should be included in the transfer program PIEs.
-However, we have not moved further than that on this project.
-During the next year, we will begin moving forward and identifying how to utilize the current division level tableau reports for division chairs towards more of a PIE report.
-Investigate and offer additional relevant, stackable certificate program opportunities Ike Nwosu Progress update: Encouraged Division chairs to look into stackables in their area.
+Lynn Breer - Future Project Progress update: We are still working on fine tuning the Program Improvement and Enhancement (PIE what variables should be included in the transfer program PIEs.
+However, we have not moved further th identifying how to utilize the current division level tableau reports for division chairs towards more of a nan that on this project Investigate and offer additional relevant, stackable certificate program opportunities lke Nwosu Progress update: Encouraged Division chairs to look into stackables in their area.
 Allied Health is working on a stackable option with NDP.BNA Program.

-Meeting progress target Strengthen the STEM Workforce Pipeline for the College District.

-Ike Nwosu

-Meeting progress target Progress update: Shared with PDC the vision 2035 for increased STEM education in the district.
-A scholarship has been offered for STEM students by a local business.
+9 Meeting progress target Strengthen the STEM Workforce Pipeline for the College District.
+Ike Nwosu Meeting progress target Progress update: Shared with PDC the vision 2035 for increased STEM education in the district.
+A scho olarship has been offer ed for STEM studer nts by a local business.

 Action Plan: Expand apprenticeships and other work-based learning opportunities to meet student and employer needs.

-Develop partnerships with local employers to support their employees as students in apprenticeships programs.
-Bonnie Moore
+Develop partnerships with local employers to support their employees as students in apprenticeships Bonnie Moore programs.